Foscat/Enigma/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.
-3. Enter your message in the input area.
+2. Enter your message in the input area.
-4. Choose an encryption key and click the "Encrypt" button to encrypt your message.
+  a.
+Click the "Encrypt" button to encrypt your message.
-5. To decrypt a message, enter the encrypted text and the encryption key, then click the "Decrypt" button.
+  b.
+To decrypt a message click the "Decrypt" button.